Anmol-Baranwal/handle-multiple-issues/README.md

 ### How to Suggest Features

+All changes are welcome.
+Please read our [contributing guidelines](CONTRIBUTING.md)

-Feel free to suggest any features or report bugs using these issue templates.
+Feel free to suggest any features or report bugs using these [issue templates](https://github.com/Anmol-Baranwal/handle-multiple-issues/issues/new/choose).

 ---